Libby

 Libby as a feminine given name is typically a diminutive form of Elizabeth, which is less commonly spelled 'Libbie' or 'Libi'.

 In recent years, it has been used as a shortened version of the name Liberty.

+The name means my heart in Hebrew.
+It became popular in Israel due to a character in a series of novels for young teenagers by author Hadas Leibowitz and due to its use in the Israeli song Achoti Haktana or My Little Sister.

 As a surname, it can also be spelled 'Libbey'.

 Libby or Libbie may refer to: